 Orlandi arranged six different jars and glasses on a glass serving tray and filled each with different flowers.
 The result is an appealing color clash with an artful Italian feel.
 It’s a look that feels very off-the-cuff and easily replicable with props from around the house and out in the garden.

 Photography by Aya Brackett for Gardenista, unless otherwise noted.

 Above: Orlandi’s composition showcases each individual flower and is the perfect centerpiece for an impromptu party.
 Photograph by Catherine Dash for Lonny Magazine.

-Above: I started with a Heath Ceramics Coupe Serving Platter in Onyx ($87) and set a circular marble trivet just off center on the tray, to create different heights.
-A similar trivet is Fort Standard's White Trivet for $84.
+Above: I started with a Heath Ceramics Coupe Serving Platter in Onyx ($90) and set a circular marble trivet just off center on the tray, to create different heights.
+Similar to the trivet is a White Marble Coaster ($19.95 for a set of four) from Williams-Sonoma.
 Next I added water to five different glasses and placed them around the tray.

 Above: I topped the composition off with a bearded iris in white and peach.

 Above: The key to the arrangement was not to over-think it: keep it simple, group flowers together, and move them around until you find something pleasing.

 For more inspiration, sift through all our favorite Floral Arrangements.